Pepelius/pickyourfood-recipe-app/README.md

 - [react-icons](https://react-icons.github.io/react-icons/) - for easy access to huge variety of icons by different providers.
 - [sweetalert2](https://sweetalert2.github.io/) - pretty, yet simple alerts for save confirmations and errors.

-## .env
-This file is used to store app sensitive data, like APP_ID and API_KEY in the case of this app.
-It would normally be left out from git, but as the information here is required to test the app, it is in this case included with the repository.

 ## TODO
 Basically a list of things (best practices) to do in order to make the app more optimized, that I did not have time to investigate and/or implement.
 - Fetched results should be cached to prevent unnecessary requests (Home page currently does this on localStorage).